lczupryn/tibco-streaming-samples/docker/ef-helm/ef-helm-app/src/site/markdown/index.md

 ## Deployment

-The helm package can be deployed using the *mvn deploy* command.
+The Helm chart can be deployed using the *mvn deploy* command.
 Standard parameter *-Dmaven.deploy.skip=true* is useful to skip deploying the maven artifacts.

 ```shell